1992–93 Arsenal F.C. season: Season summary

 Fans favourite David Rocastle had been sold to Leeds for £2 million, however George Graham had signed one of Denmark's European championship-winning heroes John Jensen, from Brøndby for £1.1 million.
 In February 1993 Graham paid Everton £2 million to re-sign Martin Keown, the England centre back who had left Highbury for Aston Villa shortly after Graham's arrival in 1986.
 Though he was cup-tied and couldn't play in the cup games.

 Arsenal went from being a title-chasing team to a formidable cup-team, and with a more pragmatic, game-by-game approach, finished the 1992/93 season with both domestic cups.
-Arsenal topped the table in early November, but it wasn't to last and in truth, it was a disappointing league season, in which they finished tenth, didn’t even manage to average a goal a game, and played some truly dire football, especially at home, but yet it ended in historic glory.
-As well as two pieces of silverware, the resulting European qualification would prove just as important, ensuring Arsenal qualified for the European Cup Winners Cup, and were thereby positioned for yet more success.
+Arsenal topped the table in early November, but it did not last as it was a losing league season, in which they finished tenth, didn’t average a goal a game, and played dire football, especially at home, yet ended the season in historic glory.
+The European qualification would prove important, ensuring Arsenal qualified for the European Cup Winners Cup, and were thereby positioned for even more success.

 The end of the season saw the departure of long-serving Irish defender David O'Leary, who, to date, holds the record for the most appearances, 722, for Arsenal.

 Arsenal Stadium looked like a building site throughout the season.
-The stadium had to be rebuilt to comply with the Taylor Reports recommendations.
+The stadium had to be rebuilt to comply with the Taylor Report's safety recommendations.
 The symbol of Highbury's rebuilding was a mural that covered the old North Bank end.
 The North Bank terrace had been demolished to make way for a new all-seat stand, and the mural was created to hide the construction site.
 But in front of the mural, they took all three points only eight times and lost seven of their 21 home games.
 The mural received criticism and became a vehicle for political point-scoring when it came to light that none of its faces was black, an oversight quickly rectified.
-With ground capacity temporarily reduced to 29.000, home games were virtually sold out every week.
+With ground capacity temporarily reduced to 29,000, home games were virtually sold out every week.